Quick setup guide¶

 vcs import < ros_deps.repos

-1.4 Create poetry virtual environment and install dependencies:¶
+1.4 Create virtual environment and install dependencies:¶

 rosdep install --from-paths src --ignore-src -r -y